-The Chronicles of Thomas Covenant gives us Lord Mhoram's Victory, Revelstone is besieged, it's supplies dwindling, everyone rapidly approaching the Despair Event Horizon, and Lord Mhoram decides that instead of sitting around waiting for hunger and despair to let Lord Foul's minions just walk in without a fight, all the remaining forces ride out in one final fight.
-Though almost a last stand, a combination of the surprise of there attack, and other factors happening at the same time cause the siege to be broken.
+The Chronicles of Thomas Covenant gives us Lord Mhoram's Victory.
+Revelstone is besieged, its supplies dwindling, everyone rapidly approaching the Despair Event Horizon, and Lord Mhoram decides that instead of sitting around waiting for hunger and despair to let Lord Foul's minions just walk in without a fight, all the remaining forces ride out in one final fight.
+Though almost a last stand, a combination of the surprise of their attack, and other factors happening at the same time cause the siege to be broken.

 Callahans Crosstime Saloon: All of the patrons give an epic one to Tom Hauptmann at the end of "The Time Traveller", persuading him that life is worth living.